stefanoborini/book-the-software-company/06-office-and-workplace.md

 Is support from qualified staff, management and colleagues available during the day-to-day work?

 - extremely uncomfortable tables, both for height, and for transmission of vibrations between employees.
+- Putting the project in a location that is space limited for additional hires.